optimAero/optimAeroPX4SIL/README.md

 # optimAero PX4 Simulink SIL Overview

 This repository houses a software in the loop (SIL) simulation for an aircraft using the PX4 controller and a Simulink-based physics plant, sensor, and environmental model.
 The purpose of this SIL is to provide the user with an example of how to connect the PX4 flight controller to a Simulink plant model.
 The flight controller used in this SIL is a modified PX4 autopilot (V1.14.0).
 The SIL (`VehicleSilSimulation.slx`) is located in the root directory of the repo.
 The plant (`VehiclePlant.slx`) is also housed in the root directory.
-Currently there are two models to chose from, the first being a F-16 model based on the model provided in <em>Aircraft Control and Simulation THIRD EDITION (STEVENS, LEWIS, JOHNSON)</em>, the second being a Group-3 hexarotor UAS based on the vehicle discussed in <em>The development and flight testing of a group-3, ultra-lift, UAS for the research and development sector (Epps, Bershadsky, Haviland, Johnson)<em>.
+Currently there are two plant models to chose from, a F-16, and the Palledrone, a 250 Group-3 hexarotor UAS.
+The F-16 is based on the model provided in <em>Aircraft Control and Simulation THIRD EDITION (STEVENS, LEWIS, JOHNSON)</em>, and the Palledrone model is based on the Group-3 UAS developed by RotorX discussed in [<strong>The development and flight testing of a group-3, ultra-lift, UAS for the research and development sector</strong>](https://arc.aiaa.org/doi/abs/10.2514/6.2022-3636).
 A custom plant/aircraft can be added by following the instructions below in the <strong> Adding Custom Vehicle Configuration </strong> section. **All simulink models were created using MATLAB 2024a Update 6**.

 ## Windows installation instructions (NOTE: this will fail on Mac, as Matlab does not support Mac for all required toolboxes):
 <strong>Installation Tutorial Video</strong>: (Click to view)[![Thumbnail](https://img.youtube.com/vi/XtOpK9rAsmg/maxresdefault.jpg)](https://www.youtube.com/watch?v=XtOpK9rAsmg)